crate/cratedb-guide/docs/integrate/balena/usage.md

         *   Set your Wi-Fi SSID
         *   Set your Wi-Fi password

 You are ready to explore CrateDB.
-Check our other tutorials to continue.
+Check our other usage guides to continue.

 1. Log in to your balenaCloud account: `balena login`